Health & Safety

 We recognize that the needs of our camper community are continually evolving, particularly in the area of allergies and dietary needs.
 At the forefront of this is the increase in campers with severe nut allergies.
 We make every effort to be “nut aware” by not introducing nut products into our kitchen, not cooking with nuts and reading food labels carefully.

-Additionally, we ask that campers and program participants refrain from bringing nut products into Camp or on the bus.
+Additionally, we ask that campers and program participants refrain from bringing nut products into Camp.
 However, we cannot guarantee that items have not been exposed to cross-contamination prior to arriving on our site and are therefore not a 100% nut-free environment.
 If your child has a severe nut allergy, please call our office to speak with a director.

 Safety & Emergency Response

-Tawonga’s track record of success led us to establish a professional consulting arm known as Tawonga Institute, offering expert training, workshops and guidance in ICS and other topics to nonprofits, NGOs, religious organizations and individuals.
-If you are interested in scheduling an ICS training for your agency, please contact us at firstname.lastname@example.org.
+Tawonga’s track record of success with incident preparedness and response led us to establish a professional consulting arm known as Tawonga Institute, offering expert training, workshops and guidance in ICS and other topics to nonprofits, NGOs, religious organizations and individuals.
+If you are interested in scheduling an ICS training for your agency, please contact us at email@example.com.

 Tawonga is accredited by the American Camping Association, and we exceed their rigorous standards for safety in everything from swimming to the challenge course to how food is prepared.
 Children are always under the supervision of a Red Cross Certified lifeguard while swimming or boating.
 On their out-of-Camp wilderness adventures, campers are led by a guide who holds Wilderness First Responder and LGT certifications.
 Our staff is well-trained to make safety a top priority at all times.